 2 time_spent_hours .44

 ❓ What could we write up for a manuscript in APA format or another format?
-Write below ⤵
+Offer a short summary below:

 In the study, Pearson’s correlation coefficient was calculated to assess the relationship between the proportion of course materials earned and the time spent in hours.
 The analysis revealed a moderate positive correlation of .44 between these variables, suggesting that as the time students spent on course materials increased, so did their proportion of earned materials (pairwise complete observations were used to handle missing data).